AndrewDass1/HOW_TO_USE_PYSCRIPT/README.md

 # How to use PyScript
-This directory shows detailed instructions how to get started and use PyScript for HTML and Python projects on Github
+This directory shows detailed instructions how to get started and use PyScript for HTML and Python projects

 ## How to Incorporate PyScript in HTML
 1. HTML files most basic structure are two HTML tags shown below: